-The Social Sector Franchise Innovations Roundtable (SSFIR) is an invitation only conference convening a diverse cross section of social sector franchise entrepreneurs, commercial franchise experts, social impact donors and investors, scholars, and students.
-The goal of the Roundtable is to identify barriers to growth and define actions that can build the social sector franchising ecosystem among diverse contexts, customers, financing, and donor/investor relationships.
+The Social Sector Franchise Innovations Roundtable (SSFIR) is a unique invitation-only conference convening a diverse cross-section of social sector franchise entrepreneurs, commercial franchise experts, impact investors and donors, thought leaders, and scholars.
+The SSFIR aims to identify barriers to growth and define actions that can build the Social Sector Franchising ecosystem among diverse contexts, customers, financing, and donor/investor relationships.

-Opening Keynote Address and Q & A, Ella Gudwin, President of VisionSpring
+- Opening Keynote Address and Q & A